St Mary's Anglican Church, Waverley: Church

 One of Edmund Blacket's earlier churches.
 Both modest and attractive, and essentially intact.
 Impressive stone church in the ecclesiastical Gothic Revival style.
 Long nave with chancel, vestry and two side porches.
 Dressed sandstone with concrete tiled roof (originally shingled).
 Paired lancet windows between buttresses.
 Stained glass with label moulds over.
 Good belfry above western parapet gable.

 Hall (now St. Mary's Child Care Centre)

 Federation Gothic style hall c.
 1900s, rectangular of dark face brick construction with a hipped roof form clad in terracotta tiles, partially-concealed behind a series of rendered masonry battlements.
 Has a series of entry points on the southern and eastern elevations.
 The western elevation has a skillion lean-to awning providing cover to mechanical and electrical plant equipment.
-Largely intact exterior although evidence of previous alterations and additions, retains a hhigh degree of architectural embellishment.
+Largely intact exterior although evidence of previous alterations and additions, retains a high degree of architectural embellishment.
 External walls are divided into three sections: lower portion to the rendered masonry window sills is face brick, the central portion is rendered masonry with face brick lancet-shaped window openings and a face brick upper portion to ceiling level, before being finished with a series of rendered masonry battlements.
 Original windows and doors are typically of timber joinery.